robherring/dt-schema/README.md

 Devicetree Meta-Schema files are normal YAML files using the jsonschema vocabulary.

+### *YAML Devicetrees*

+*YAML Devicetrees* files are regular .dts files transcoded into a YAML representation.
+There is no special information in these files.
+They are an intermediate format suitable for the schema validation tools.

+Direct validation of .dtb files is also supported and preferred over YAML DT encoding.
+As the DTB format has no type information within it, the Devicetree Schemas are used for their type information to decode the DT property values.

 ## Usage
 There are several tools available in the *tools/* directory.